Least Developed Countries Independent Expert Group

 Chime P. Wangdi

-Ms. Wangdi has been the Secretary General for the Tarayana Foundation in Bhutan for the last six years.
+Ms. Wangdi has been the Secretary General for the Tarayana Foundation in Bhutan since 2005.
 Prior to this she worked in the Ministry of Agriculture for 18 years in various capacities.
-Ms. Wangdi has also been a social worker focusing on the importance, need and challenges of increasing women's participation and encouraging women leaders in Bhutan.
+Ms. Wangdi has also been a social worker focusing on the importance and challenges of increasing women's participation and encouraging women leaders in Bhutan.